LostInBrittany/polymer-beers/step-01/README.md

 ## Dependencies

-To simplify thrid-party dependencies management, a custom `.bowerrc` file is used to ensure that both the application version in `app` folder and the solutions in the `step-XX` folders use the same `bower_components` folder at the root of the project.
+To simplify third-party dependencies management, a custom `.bowerrc` file is used to ensure that both the application version in `app` folder and the solutions in the `step-XX` folders use the same `bower_components` folder at the root of the project.

 All the dependencies have been included in the git repository to be able to run the tutorial fully offline.